READY TO EAT

 INCREASING ACCESS TO INTERVENTION

 We are grateful to have funding from the Health Research Council for this project, which is being run in partnership with Te Whatu Ora Counties Manukau (KidzFirst).
-This project involves interviews with whānau and health professionals to look at perspectives about tube weaning supports and barriers to referral.

 RESEARCH PUBLICATIONS